Aura · Momentum-aware flight intelligence

 03

-Project short-horizon motion before overshoot, instability, or tightening margin appears.
+Project short-horizon motion before overshoot, instability, or tightening margin becomes obvious.

 04